Hardcode3/ChessEngine/.github/pull_request_template.md

 - 🟡 **Medium**: Changes may affect functionality, but are localized and tested
 - 🟠 **High**: Major impact on core functionality, requires careful review
 - 🔴 **Critical**: Breaking change or affects many areas of the system

+## 🔖 Release

+Select the type of release this PR corresponds to:

+- 🩹 Patch — Backward-compatible bug fix
+- 🧪 Minor — Backward-compatible feature
+- 💥 Major — Breaking change
+- 🚫 None — Does not affect the public API or functionality

 ## 📄 Description